epiphyt/form-block/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.4.1 =
+* Improved: The notice for required fields is now above the form for enhanced accessibility
+* Fixed: Gaps in certain browsers from hidden input fields
+* Fixed: The value of hidden input fields is now populated in the frontend
+* Fixed: Options without a label now correctly show the value in the select
+* Fixed: Potential PHP warning for split date and time fields

 = 1.4.0 =
 * Added: Custom separated date fields (read [the announcement for more information](https://epiph.yt/en/blog/2024/form-block-1-4-0-release-and-opinions-on-date-pickers/))